brandon-braner/mongodb_data_modeling/README.md

 We are going to be using Python and the [Pymongo](https://pymongo.readthedocs.io/en/stable/) library to connect to MongoDB.
 Along with that we will be managing our dependencies using [UV](https://docs.astral.sh/uv/).
 To install UV run the following command: `brew install uv`

+## Getting Started

+Here we go, now that we have all of our tools we can get started.

+### Create a Database
+First we will walk through how we model the data in MongoDB using a relational schema and then how we create database indexes to optimize our queries.

+Copy the `.env.example` in the root of this repo to a new file and rename it to `.env`.
+You shouldn't need to change anything in the `.env` file but if you want a new db name you can change it there.

+From the root of this repo run the following command to generate a "small" dataset of 10,000 children and 100 staff members and 200 events per child ranging : `uv run generate_data.py`.

+If you look at your data in MongoDB Compass you will see the following collections under daycare_db:
+- children
+- staff
+- dailyEvents

+You should see that you have a total of 10,000 children, 100 staff members and 2,000,000 events.
+All of these events should be created within the last 30 days.
+This is important for a reason that will be explained later in the tutorial.
+This is a small dataset so we can get a feel for how MongoDB works.

+### Working with the Data.
+The rest of this tutorial will be walked through in the python notebook `notebooks/events.ipynb`